The Physical Relevance of the Fiducial Cell in Loop Quantum Cosmology: Implications for Quantum Cosmology

 \be \left<\widehat{\text{vol}\left(V_o\right)} \right>_{\delta_{\nu,\nu_o}} = V_o \frac{\eta^\gamma}{V_o^\gamma} \nu_o \overset{\gamma+\delta=1}{=} V_o^\delta\eta^\gamma\nu_o\overset{\eqref{eq:defalphatheta}}{=} \lambda n_o \;. \ee

-Consequently, for any choice of $V_o$, it is only possible to assign to this region the volume $\lambda n_o$, where $n_o \in \mathbb{N}$ after imposing the Hamiltonian constraint (and restricting to positive volumes).
-This is obviously independent of $V_o$, i.e. the (topological) scale on which homogeneity and periodicity are imposed.
-This is plausible as $V_o^{(1)}$ or $V_o^{(2)}$ are purely topological constructions and there is no reference to any geometry.
-The geometry in turn is then specified by the choice of state $\psi$, which is in a sense the quantum equivalent of specifying initial conditions for the classical (coordinate-independent) observable $\text{vol}(V_o)$.
-As there is no additional reference field in the system, there is no way to distinguish $V_o^{(1)}$ from $V_o^{(2)}$.
-However, it is possible to study the change of volume assigned to a subregion $V \subset V_o^{(1)}, V_o^{(2)} \subset \Sigma$, which then can be physically related to the total fiducial cells.
-In the classical theory, the ``regulator was removed'' by sending $V_o \rightarrow \infty$ and thus $\text{vol}(V_o) \rightarrow \infty$ for any finite initial conditions on $v$.
-As just argued, this limit has no effect on the quantum theory and actually does not enlarge the (expectation value of the) total volume of the region $V_o$ in a given state (cfr.
-Eq. \eqref{expvalueintvolume}) as it was instead the case classically.
-Therefore, the quantum counterpart of a putative classical $V_o\to\infty$ limit would be to chose a state for which $\left<\widehat{\text{vol}(V_o)}\right>_{\psi} \rightarrow \infty$, i.e. the region of homogeneity is enlarged geometrically.
+Consequently, for any choice of $V_o$, it is only possible to assign to this region the volume $\lambda n_o$, where $n_o \in \mathbb{N}$ after imposing the Hamiltonian constraint (and restricting to positive volumes).~Compatibly with \eqref{expvalueintvolume}, this is obviously independent of $V_o$, i.e. the (topological) scale on which homogeneity and periodicity are imposed.~This is plausible as $V_o^{(1)}$ or $V_o^{(2)}$ are purely topological constructions and there is no reference to any geometry.~The geometry in turn is then specified by the choice of state $\psi$, which is in a sense the quantum equivalent of specifying initial conditions for the classical (coordinate-independent) observable $\text{vol}(V_o)$.~As there is no additional reference field in the system, there is no way to distinguish $V_o^{(1)}$ from $V_o^{(2)}$.